 Providers that use the standardized literacy screening tool as the only assessment used to determine a nonliterate individual’s reading and writing abilities are required to maintain documentation of the screening tool in the participant’s file.

-If the individual completes question six with at least one legible and understandable statement, the BEST Literacy test must be administered.

 Parallel Forms

 BEST Literacy is available in three parallel forms (B, C, and D) for pretesting and posttesting.
 Providers must use different forms for pretesting and posttesting.